protocol/research-website/content/posts/202010-gossipsub-v1.1/index.md

 A peer’s score, on the other hand, is taken into account as a mitigation strategy when peers are choosing which peers to keep in their mesh, a strategy called _“controlled mesh maintenance”_.
 Upon every maintenance round, every peer chooses to keep the highest-scoring peers and prunes the rest.
 Misbehaving peers will be progressively excluded from the mesh of all peers, rendering them largely harmless for the network.

 As an extra measure on top of controlled mesh maintenance, pruned peers are not allowed into the peer’s mesh for an extended period of time, set to 1 minute in our case.
-This strategy, which is called “backoff on prune”, is helping further with keeping misbehaving peers out of the mesh.
+This strategy, which is called _“backoff on prune”_, further helps to keep misbehaving peers out of the mesh.

-The combination of the mitigation strategies provides a bulletproof shield against the most challenging attacks as our extensive performance evaluation has shown.
+This combination of mitigation strategies provides a bulletproof shield against the most challenging attacks, as our extensive performance evaluation has shown.

-The ultimate target of GossipSub is to keep most of the peer’s connections in a healthy state.
+The ultimate target of GossipSub is to maintain healthy connections between the majority of peers.
 We have tested what is happening to the state of the mesh in several different attack scenarios.

 ## Attack Vectors

 We began with traditionally conventional attacks in P2P networks, such as the Sybil and Eclipse attacks, and have gone further to consider several more sophisticated attacks that apply in permissionless blockchain networks in general and in GossipSub in particular.
 We discuss some of these more complex attacks here.

 **Cold Boot Attack**: In this attack, honest and Sybil nodes join concurrently when the network bootstraps; honest peers attempt to build their mesh while connecting to both Sybil and honest peers.
 The attack can prevent the network from launching, or prevent new nodes joining the network when the network is under attack.

 **Flash & Covert Flash Attack**: In the Flash attack, Sybils connect and attack the network at once.
 In the Covert Flash Attack, Sybils connect to the network but behave properly for some time in order to build up their score.
 They then execute a coordinated attack wherein they stop propagating messages altogether in an attempt to completely disrupt the network.
 The attack is difficult to identify before the attackers turn malicious as they behave properly up to that point and build a good profile.

 Both of these attacks are very difficult to mitigate and effectively impossible to identify in advance.

 ## Test Environment